MrBingus775/MrBingus775.github.io/page_contact.md

             <h2 class="mb-4">Contact Pantheon Insights</h2>

             <p>
-              Please use the form below to inquire about Pantheon Insights speaking at your event, media inquiries, or a general inquiry.
+              Please use the form below to inquire about Pantheon Insights speaking at your event, request consulting services, or address general queries:
             </p>

             <br/>